kristo-godari/drone-delivery-routing-algorithm/README.md

-# Drone delivery routing algorithm
+# Drone routing algorithm for package delivery
 ##### Problem statement:
 Given a fleet of drones, a list of customer orders, and availability of the individual products in warehouses, schedule the drone operations so that the orders are completed as soon as possible.